gvwilson/sensibleadventures/bookster/bookster.md

 otherwise barren island.
 His sword clattered on the cobblestones at Erileine's feet.

+*Swick!* Erileine cried out as another bolt whistled over her head and ran for the top of her grandfather's rickety ladder.
+Whistles split the night behind her, Hett boots thudding on cobblestones and angry Hett voices calling to one another.
+An armored figure burst out of the trees and tackled Donaien, knocking him into Armaend.
+The three men went down in a heap, the Hett already throwing punches.

+"Erileine!
+Come on!" her father shouted.
+She slipped and stumbled.
-*Swick!* Erileine cried out as another bolt whistled past her ear, then turned and scrambled down the ladder two rungs at a time.
-She yelped when her grandfather grabbed her leg.
+He yanked her to her feet and pushed her in front of him so that she could scramble down the ladder two rungs at a time.

+Erileine yelped when her grandfather grabbed her leg.
 "Are you all right?" he demanded.

 "The bosun," Erileine choked.
 "He's– Papaere, they shot him."

 Papaere Vurt pushed her forward.
-"Go with your paere!"
+"Get in the boat!"
 A dozen strides away, the *Presumption* bobbed up and down in the air next to his verandah.
-Gaeston, Donaien, and Armaend were already on board, clutching white-knuckled at the gunwales as Laeuc awkwardly climbed in beside them.
+Gaeston was already on board, clutching the gunwale in a white-knuckled grip.

-Erileine raced across the verandah.
-Laeuc grabbed her hand and pulled her over the gunwale just as someone shouted in pain and surprise at the top of the stairs.
+Erileine raced across the verandah with her father three steps behind her.
+She vaulted over the gunwale just as someone shouted in pain and surprise at the top of the stairs.

-The Avauntois all ducked.
 "What are you waiting for?"
 Papaere Vurt yelled.
 "Get out of here!"
-He yanked hard on the cord hanging beside the ladder rungs and was answered by another angry shout.
+He yanked hard on a cord hanging beside the ladder rungs and was answered by another angry shout.

 Thomas tossed the mooring line into the boat's bow and vaulted in after it.
 The *Presumption* dipped slightly and drifted away from the